ethanniser/next-typesafe-url/README.md

 - `"null"` -> `null`
 - `"<some_numberic_literal>"` -> `number`

-**`"undefined"` is not a special keyword**, and will be converted to a string if passed as the value of a search param.
-Passing undefined as the value of a search param will cause it to be left out of the path.
+**`"undefined"` is not a special keyword**, and will be interpreted as a string if passed as the value of a search param in the URL.

+In `$path`, passing undefined as the value of a search param will cause it to be left out of the path.

 ```typescript